 Our Renovation: More Ceiling Surprises

 So we’re still stripping back to try to get to the bare bones of our new tiny house.
-During the past few days, we’ve gone back upstairs to take down the ceiling that consisted of fake wood made of styrofoam and 2 layers of wonky boards.
-Robin has also removed the insulation, floorboards and gutted the chimney.
+During the past few days, we’ve gone back upstairs to take down the ceiling that consisted of fake wood made of styrofoam and 2 layers of wonky boards, all the way up to the roof.
+We’d considered having Ace Roofing Company take a look at it, but for now we’re still confident in our own skills, especially as Robin has also removed the insulation, floorboards and gutted the chimney.

 After removing the ceiling, yucky insulation, and clearing out the attic, we happily discovered that the roof is composed of parefeuille terre cuit tiles and large wooden beams.
-Ideally, we would love to leave this exposed; it would add a lot of height to the room.
-However, one must insulate not only to keep the heat in- but to keep it out in the incredibly hot summers!
+Ideally, we would love to leave this exposed; it would add a lot of height to the room, I’d also have loved to look for a contractor similar to this roofing Austin TX that’s somewhere local to us, but the DIY prowess must continue!
+One must insulate not only to keep the heat in- but to keep it out in the incredibly hot summers!
 After some thought, we decided to get a thin insulation that will cover the tiles but leave the beams exposed.
 The extra height will hopefully make the room feel bigger but we’ll be sacrificing an attic space.
 In such a small house that might not be the best idea but we hope that it’ll be worth it.
 Robin is threatening to get rid of all my funny french jars…

 I’m very proud of my relatively virgin walls after scraping many layers of wallpaper off of them.